 Alex Chen, Chair

-My name is Alex Chen and after living in Seattle for many years my family and I moved into the neighborhood three years and just love it here.
+After living in Seattle for many years my family and I moved into the neighborhood four years ago and just love it here.
 Originally from Canada, I have had the pleasure of living in a dozen different cities from NYC to Mountain View, CA. Even though my office is just in Downtown Kirkland, I am learning there is so much to the neighborhood I have yet to explore and want to contribute to help keep our community dynamic, safe and inclusive for everyone.
 Professionally, my expertise is in market research and data analysis and hope to better connect with Kirkland and our community.

 Leslie Keller, Treasurer

 I really enjoy Kirkland, have lived here 13 years and near Redmond for 24 years before that.
 I’ve served on boards of Eastside Domestic Violence (Lifewire) and Group Health and have volunteered for Voter Registration.
 I often attend Kirkland Planning and City Council meetings.
 I’m originally from Western Oregon, have worked as a public school teacher, YWCA program developer, local government personnel staff member and civil rights advisor for FEMA.

 22+ year resident of Moss Bay Neighborhood.
 CPA by day (and night) & active volunteer for MBNA & the City of Kirkland, including serving as Kirkland Alliance of Neighborhoods (KAN) rep for MBNA and on the City’s Small Business Relief Fund team.
 Past Co-Chair for MBNA & for KAN.
 Board member & committee member for several nonprofit organizations.
 Passionate about all things neighborhood-related, economic recovery post-COVID, rescue animals & theater.